reillypascal/personalsite-ssg/pages/now.md

 <article>

-This page is for periodic updates about my current activities, projects, interests, and thoughts.
+This page is for periodic updates about my current activities, projects, interests, and thoughts

+It was last updated {{ page.date | date: "%B %d, %Y" }}

 </article>